kekpy/kekpy/README.md

 tags i use ・・・

-w2i → whisper to interact ・・・
+w2i → whisper to interact (not forcefull but preferred)  ・・・

+read byi → read before you interact, read this page before you interact with me

-tc → touch comfort ・・・
+tc → touch comfort (if i have this, im begging you to sit next to and/or nuzzle me loll) ・・・

-c+h → cuddles and hide ・・・
+c+h → cuddles and hide (sitting next to me, boops, nuzzles etc) ・・・

-int → interact ・・・
+int → interact (talk to me, cuddle me, nuzzle me etc)・・・

-comf → comfort/comfort character ・・・
+comf → comfort/comfort character (dont hate on any character i have this on!!!, bc im watching you /j) ・・・

-kin/kinnie → kin/kinning character ・・・
+kin/kinnie/sys → kin/kinning/system character (character i feel connected to, that character is me in personality, i may act like the character i have this on)・・・

-afk → away from keyboard ・・・
+afk → away from keyboard, so i cant see what happens, even whispers ・・・

 offtab → on another tab, so i cant see what happens ・・・

-editing → editing characters
+editing → editing characters, i can only see whispers

 ![362549790-d1645dc4-b2ba-4eb2-b98e-4ef1342516f1](https://github.com/user-attachments/assets/c017fc80-d506-495e-a097-3e75f37a64d6)